 Second leg – Kleine Scheidegg to the top of Jungfrau

-On arrival at Kleine Scheidegg you will again find the next train waiting on the opposite platform.
+On arrival at Kleine Scheidegg, you will again find the next train waiting on the opposite platform.
 The efficiency of the Swiss transport system is second to none.

-The Jungfrau cog wheel train and takes you on the last stage of your journey to the amazing height of 3400m.
+The Jungfrau cogwheel train and takes you on the last stage of your journey to the amazing height of 3400m.
 Inside the train you will hear a commentary explaining how the route came about and the hard labour that was involved as well as the many men that lost their lives – an awesome engineering feat.

 The train continues up the mountain through a 7 km long tunnel which was excavated through the rock of the Eiger and Monch Alpine peaks.
-The train stops at the half way station for 5 minutes.
+The train stops at the halfway station for 5 minutes.

 This will give you just enough time for a quick photo session and a peer through a window in the north face of the Eiger.

-Another amazing engineering feat are the windows cut into the mountainside which give you a spectacular view.
+Another amazing engineering feat are the windows cut into the mountainside which gives you a spectacular view.
 Once back on board the train it continues to the top of Jungfrau for another 9.3km with a maximum incline of 25%.
 This takes approximately 50 minutes.